Welcome to the Macaman's Website

 About Us

 Amino acids are the building blocks of protein, and are essential for the synthesis of specialized cells, neurotransmitters, enzymes, hormones, and DNA.
-There are 22 different amino acids that are required by the body for growth and repair.
+There are 23 different amino acids, 22 of which are required for proper growth and repair.

 Many aminos contribute to structural cells such as the replacement components in the blood, including those responsible for the immunity response.
 Other blood proteins are necessary for the transportation of oxygen and carbon dioxide.
 Amino acids are responsible for the production of enzymes used in the digestion and other metabolic processes, including the release of energy in the form of ATP stored in the muscle cells.
 Amino acids also aid in thought, focus, and clarity.
 They may also assist in the reduction of anxiety, fear, and frustration.

 L-Alanine is a non-essential which the body can make from pyruvate.
-Alanine is one of the most important amino acids released by muscle, it strengthens cellular walls and functions as a major energy source.
-Excess alanine may be broken down into glucose and used as an an alternative energy source.
+Alanine is one of the most important amino acids released by muscle, and strengthens cellular walls.
+It also functions as a major energy source.
+Excessive alanine may be broken down into glucose to provide the body with an alternative energy source.
 Alanine is used as also an inhibitory or calming neurotransmitter in the brain.

 L-Aspartate aka L-Asparagine aka Aspartic acid